-In an unassuming terrace property that you could easily miss - and where the legendary Skerries restaurant of the1970s, The Windmill, used to be - Caroline Lacey and Paul Doherty’s Windmill Steakhouse is drawing in a new generation – and some of the original regulars too.
+In an unassuming terrace property that you could easily miss - and where the legendary Skerries restaurant of the 1970s, The Windmill, used to be - Caroline Lacey and Paul Doherty’s Windmill Steakhouse is drawing in a new generation – and some of the original regulars too.

-The room, located in the interior of the building, behind the bar (which is a separate business), is small and cosy, with a high wood-panelled ceiling and fireside tables that would be coveted on a blustery day.
+The room, located in the interior of the building, behind The Snug bar (which is a separate business), is small and cosy, with a high wood-panelled ceiling and fireside tables that would be coveted on a blustery day.
 The combination of brick and wood-panelled walls and the brown leather chairs give the room a slightly stately feel.

 The menu is surprisingly extensive for a relatively small restaurant, but staff are very friendly and well able to answer any questions.

 Starters, soups and salads give way to a range of steak options, including rib eye, sirloin and fillet all the way up to a 16oz T bone, and all served with a selection of accompaniments and peppercorn sauce as well as the option of adding Dublin Bay prawns to make it a surf & turf.

 A Jack Daniels pork chop, duck, American-style BBQ ribs and chicken roulade round out the grill menu, where all the beef, pork, lamb and chicken is Irish, sourced from the local butcher.